radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Session limits and timeout

 While RADIUS/UDP could be implemented mostly stateless (except for the requests in flight), both TCP/TLS as well as DTLS require state tracking of the underlying TLS connection and are thus subject to potential resource exhaustion.
-This is aggravated by the fact that RADIUS client/servers are often statically configured and thus form long-running endpoint relationships with long-running connections.
+This is aggravated by the fact that RADIUS client/servers are often statically configured and thus form long-running peer relationships with long-running connections.

 Implementations SHOULD have configurable limits on the number of open connections.
 When this maximum is reached and a new session is needed, the server MUST either drop an old session in order to open the new one or not create a new session.